12 tiny worlds

 But others, like Richard using that old recipe that happened to have citrate in it, those seem to have had a big effect.

 So it feels like kind of the same thing.
+History didn't matter, except when it really did.

-But before we draw some grand, sweeping conclusions about the nature of history or of evolution, I think it's important to remember that We don't know the final outcome here, because the experiment isn't over yet.
+But before we draw some grand, sweeping conclusions about the nature of history or of evolution, I think it's important to remember that we don't know the final outcome here, because the experiment isn't over yet.

 It's still running.

+Maybe all of them will.
 Maybe all roads will actually lead to citrate eating if we wait long enough.

 How can we know?

+We don't know.
 That's one reason I want this experiment to continue into perpetuity.

+well, one every 35 years is our best estimate.
 So maybe it will happen in some of the others.

 And I'd love to know the answer to that.

 A few years ago, Richard decided to pass the experiment on.
+So it's entering its second scientific generation with a new director.

 He is committed to continue the experiment, to keep watching and waiting and seeing what happens next with these bacteria.

-When I spoke to him, he told me that he liked the fact that every day with this experiment was kind of like pulling a slot machine, waiting to see if, by some random chance, today might be the day that we get some answers to our questions or learn something interesting.
+When I spoke to him, he told me that he liked the fact that every day with this experiment was kind of like pulling a slot machine, waiting to see if by some random chance, today might be the day that we get some answers to our questions or learn something interesting.

-or the next day
+or the next day,

-there is so much more to read about the long-term evolution experiment and i really encourage you to look up their research website and dig in we will link to that in the transcript and we will also link to a great review paper in nature written by James Stroud and William Ratcliffe.
+And I really encourage encourage you to look up their research website and dig in we will link to that in the transcript and we will also link to a great review paper in nature written by james stroud and william ratcliffe it gives an overview of what long-term studies have taught us about evolution so far

 Christian Ayala did the mixing and the sound design.
+Melissa Hirsch checked the facts.

 And I am always, always grateful to Brian Resnick for co-creating the show.